scala-steward-org/scala-steward/README.md

 Open a pull request that adds the GitHub repository of your Scala project to [repos.md](https://github.com/fthomas/scala-steward/edit/master/repos.md).
-Once that PR is merged, [**@scala-steward**][@scala-steward] will check periodically for updates of libraries and plugins in your project and will open pull requests in your repository if it can figure out where version numbers need to be updated.
+Once that PR is merged, [**@scala-steward**][@scala-steward] will check periodically for updates of libraries and plugins (see [examples](https://github.com/fthomas/scala-steward/blob/master/EXAMPLES.md)) in your project and will open pull requests in your repository if it can figure out where version numbers need to be updated.